-We have said that ' \perp ' should be read as something like 'contradiction!' but this does not tell us much about the symbol.
+We have said that '⊥' should be read as something like 'contradiction!' but this does not tell us much about the symbol.
 There are, roughly, three ways to approach the symbol.

-- We might regard '⊥' as a new atomic sentence of TFL, but one which can only ever have the truth value False. - We might regard ' \perp ' as an abbreviation for some canonical contradiction, such as ' $A \wedge \neg A$ '.
-This will have the same effect as the above-obviously, ' $A \wedge \neg A$ ' only ever has the truth value False-but it means that, officially, we do not need to add a new symbol to TFL. - We might regard '\(\perceq\'\)', not as a symbol of TFL, but as something more like a punctuation mark that appears in our proofs.
+- We might regard '\(\pera\)' as a new atomic sentence of TFL, but one which can only ever have the truth value False. - We might regard '⊥' as an abbreviation for some canonical contradiction, such as 'A ∧ ¬A'.
+This will have the same effect as the above-obviously, 'A ∧ ¬A' only ever has the truth value False-but it means that, officially, we do not need to add a new symbol to TFL. - We might regard '\(\pera\)', not as a symbol of TFL, but as something more like a punctuation mark that appears in our proofs.
 (It is on a par with the line numbers and the vertical lines, say.)

-There is something very philosophically attractive about the third option, but here we will officially adopt the first. ' \bot ' is to be read as a sentence letter that is always false.
+There is something very philosophically attractive about the third option, but here we will officially adopt the first. ' \perp ' is to be read as a sentence letter that is always false.
 This means that we can manipulate it, in our proofs, just like any other sentence.